Pseudospectral phenomena and the origin of the non-Hermitian skin effect: One-dimensional Hatano-Nelson model

-In the case where we only introduce real randomness in the onsite potentials and non-reciprocal hoppings, the eigenvalues remain real even for fairly strong perturbations and are merely randomly shifted along the real axis.
-In contrast, for a generic perturbation---implemented by adding a random complex matrix to the Hamiltonian---the spectral instability is already obvious for the considered modest system size and weak perturbation strength, with the spectrum starting to converge to the $h(k)$ ellipse.
-We conclude that the pseudospectrum characterizes the existence of destabilizing perturbations, not the behavior of every perturbation ensemble.
-For the open Hatano–Nelson chain, many local random perturbations probe this instability only weakly, even though the resolvent norm is already large.
+\js{We note that complex perturbations of $\mu$ and $t_{R/L}$ break the reality of the spectrum, which moves into the complex plane by $\mathcal{O}(\varepsilon)$.} \js{Furthermore}, for a generic perturbation---implemented by adding a random complex matrix to the Hamiltonian---the \js{full} spectral instability is already obvious for the considered modest system size and weak perturbation strength, with the spectrum starting to accumulate near the $h(k)$ ellipse.
+Note that for a dense random perturbation, maintaining a perturbation of $\mathcal{O}(1)$ operator norm requires matrix elements of $\mathcal{O}(1/\sqrt{N})$.

+\js{We note that a small dense perturbation of the Hamiltonian matrix is physically realistic because a model with short-range interactions will always only be an approximation of an experimental realization of a non-Hermitian system.
+No matrix element is exactly zero in a real physical system unless enforced by symmetries or exact conservation laws.
+In particular, background perturbations of constant magnitude including small longer-range couplings are unavoidable.
+Such constant perturbations, no matter how small, will eventually be large compared to the $\mathcal{O}(1/\sqrt{N})$ matrix elements used in our dense perturbation ensemble, and will therefore act as a generic perturbation for sufficiently large systems.} We conclude that the pseudospectrum characterizes the existence of experimentally-relevant destabilizing perturbations, not the behavior of every perturbation ensemble.
+For the open Hatano–Nelson chain, local random perturbations \js{which do not violate its quasi-Hermitian structure} probe this instability only weakly, even though the resolvent norm is already large.